jgarveyanalytics/ARC/README.md

 In order to do so, I forked the [project](https://github.com/jmmcd/ARC) here on GitHub and cloned to my machine.
 Then I chose 5 (hopefully difficult!) examples from the corpus to work with.
 The solutions for the challenges I chose are contained in manual_solve.py.

+Only NumPy and Itertools were used in the solutions.

+For a summary and observation of results, please refer to [manual_solve.py](https://github.com/jgarveyanalytics/ARC/blob/master/src/manual_solve.py).

 See below for an overview of this repository and how to get started.

 # The Abstraction and Reasoning Corpus (ARC)